top of page

 It’s a rare journey that doesn’t come with a ration of discomfort.
 On this one, my troublesome feet and the startling lack of other humans (something I thought I would be more accustomed to at that stage of the pandemic) were challenges to my psyche.
 I also met frequently with a vigorous delegation of deer flies who banged against my head net for miles, convincing me to commit to another visit in a different season, ideally after a killing frost.

 Difficulties aside, the NPT also delighted me.
 My Adirondack hikes usually involve mountains.
-This one was instead crowded with lakes and ponds– a succession of vibrant habitats for frogs, snakes, and insects.
+Instead, this one was crowded with lakes and ponds– a succession of vibrant habitats for frogs, snakes, and insects.
 I walked through open beaver meadows with just the trace of a trail threading through them.
 I visited lush colonies of ferns and plundered a secret cache of raspberries.
 I dodged blowdown, followed moose tracks, and waded through a flooded section of trail, the cool silty water soothing my mangled feet.
 The hike felt less like a peak-bagging mission and more like tromping around the woods near my home as a kid, far enough away from the nearest house to feel really alone.

-When I first stepped onto the NPT, the world felt chaotic, menacing, and disconnected.
+When I first stepped onto the NPT, the world felt chaotic and disconnected.
 My experience trying to teach remotely had been as solitary as my NPT hike but oppressively stationary and relatively fruitless.
 A week moving through the forest was a balm for my nerves and helped me reset myself after a tumultuous spring.
 As uncomfortable as my steps sometimes were, they reminded me that forward motion was still possible.

 bottom of page